Building mission-critical blockchain indexing for AI & Crypto

 Reliability is structural

 Reliability cannot be a configuration toggle.
 It must be a structural property.
-To achieve high availability indexing, our stack replicates ingestion and distributes indexing capacity to eliminate single points of failure.
+High-availability indexing requires structural redundancy.

 We isolate the query layer from the ingestion layer.
 This prevents a surge in user queries from slowing down the ability of the system to keep up with the blockchain.
 We also prioritize incremental recovery over full re-indexing.
 In large-scale systems, reindexing from genesis is a catastrophic recovery plan.
 Ormi preserves partial progress, allowing the system to pick up exactly where it left off after a crash.